 Kisite Mpunguti Marine Park & Reserve Kenya

 Kisite Marine National Park is the second most famous marine park in the world, after the Australian Marine Park.
-The park is Kenya’s largest marine protected area, and a popular tourist destination.
+The park is Kenya’s largest marine protected area and a popular tourist destination.

 It is home to some of the most diverse and plentiful marine life seen in the region.
 The warm, clear water with pristine corals and a myriad of fish make scuba diving and snorkeling here something for beginners and professionals alike.
 It is best to snorkel for two hours on either side of the low tide when more marine life is active.
 However, the best time to visit is early morning when the sea is calm.